Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 We define the return value of a function by writing a **return statement** in a function body.
 There are three rules to creating a return statement:

-1. Syntax: use the keyword `return`, and to the right of it should be an expression of the value to return
+1. Syntax: use the keyword `return`, followed by expression or value to return
 2. We can only return one value from a function every time it is invoked*
 3. When our program reaches a `return` statement, it will **end and exit the current function call**